nuxtrdev/nuxtr-vscode/README.md

 <br>

 ### Create Nuxt.js files
-You can create all kind of files that Nuxt.js needs (Vue/TypeScript) and special files like [`.nuxtignore`](https://nuxt.com/docs/guide/directory-structure/nuxtignore) and [`app.config.ts`](https://nuxt.com/docs/guide/directory-structure/app-config) files.
+You can create all kind of files that Nuxt.js needs (Vue/TypeScript) and special files like [`.nuxtignore`](https://nuxt.com/docs/guide/directory-structure/nuxtignore) and [`app.config.ts`](https://nuxt.com/docs/guide/directory-structure/app-config) files using commands or context menus on each directory.
 Flat/sub directories structure are supported too.

 ![Nuxt Files Creation](./.github/media/items_creation.gif)